-In order for an SSL Certificate to function, it must match the private_key that’s associated with it.
-When a CSR is generated, via the User Portal, a private_key is generated along with it.
-This CSR is, then, provided to your Third-Party SSL provider, which would be used to provide you with the SSL Certificate file(s).
-Depending on your provider, you may receive one certificate file or several files, which we’ll go over in the next section.
+In order for an SSL Certificate to function, it must match the private key that’s associated with it.
+When a CSR is generated, via the User Portal, a private key is generated along with it.
+You will then provide the CSR to your third-party SSL provider.
+They will use the CSR to regenerate the SSL certificate, and provide you with the new SSL certificate files.
+Depending on your provider, you may receive one certificate file or several files, which we will go over in the next section.

 When importing your certificates, on the SSL section of the User Portal, we suggest using the formats .CRT, .CER, .PEM, or .TXT, as these are our supported formats.
 If the certificates are in .P7B or .PFX format, you can utilize this tool to convert the certificates to .PEM format.

-Uploading the Certificates:
+Uploading the Certificates

-If uploading via plain text, paste your SSL “Primary” certificate first, then the Intermediate certs immediately below the primary certificate.
-Once they’re in place, as shown in the example, click on the “Upload” button and then “Notify Support”.
+If you are uploading your certificate files via plain text, paste your SSL certificate file first, then the Intermediate certificates (this could be labeled as a chain or bundle file) below the primary SSL certificate.
+Once they’re in place, as shown in the example, click on the Upload button and then Notify Support.

-After clicking “Notify Support”, a ticket will be created for our Support Team for the SSL installation process.
+When you click Notify Support, a support ticket will be created for our Customer Support team, who will complete SSL installation process.
 Please allow up to 24 hours for the request to be completed.